-Maternity/adoption allowance: Must have worked for at least 26 weeks, have at least 13 weeks of paid contributions in the 66-week period before the expected week of childbirth and have earned at least £30 a week or paid self-employed contributions for at least 13 of those weeks.
-Insured women who do not meet qualify for a maternity allowance may qualify for a short-term incapacity benefit for six weeks before and two weeks after the expected date of childbirth
+Maternity and adoption allowance: Must have worked for at least 26 weeks, have at least 13 weeks of paid contributions in the 66-week period before the expected week of childbirth or agreed adoption, and have earned at least £30 a week or paid self-employed contributions for at least 13 of those weeks.
+Insured women who do not qualify for a maternity allowance may qualify for a short-term incapacity benefit for six weeks before and two weeks after the expected date of childbirth.
+Must have ceased work or have taken leave from work to look after an adopted child.
+Only one adoptive parent may receive the adoption allowance.